-Describe your missing swimmer plan: Communicate to all watercraft personnel the swimmer's number and have them communicate with kayakers on the course in helping to verify each number on a swimmer.
-Have powerboarts spread out on the course looking and communicating with each swimmer and kayaker still on the water while looking for any swimmer who may be on their own or having trouble.
-Continue the search working with our local police department and forest service until swimmer is found.
+Describe your missing swimmer plan: Communicate to all watercraft personnel the swimmer's number and have them communicate with kayakers and lifeguards on the course in helping to verify each number on a swimmer.
+Have powerboat on the course looking and communicating with each swimmer, kayaker, and lifeguard still on the water while looking for any swimmer who may be on their own or having trouble.
+Continue the search working with our local police department and deep water dive service until swimmer is found.